70% of kids drop out of youth sports by age 13. The primary reason behind this? Lack of feedback.

 Drives motivation

 For instance, if an athlete is recognized for their strong attacking ability in volleyball, they won’t want to stop there.
-Rather, this snippet of positive feedback will motivate that player to keep working harder in attacking the volleyball during challenging situations.
+Rather, this snippet of positive feedback will motivate them to keep working harder in this area.

 Promotes goal setting